David May (merchant)

-David May (1848–1927) was an American businessman and founder of the May Company department store.
+David May (1848–1927) was an American businessman and founder of The May Department Stores Company.

 Early life and education

 David May was born to a Jewish family in Kaiserslautern, then located in the Kingdom of Bavaria, Germany.
 In 1854, he immigrated with his family to the United States and settled in Cincinnati.
 As a young man he worked at a clothing factory, while attending night school at Cincinnati's Nelson Business College.

 After moving for health reasons to Leadville, Colorado, then undergoing a boom due to silver mining, he partnered with future brother-in-law Moses Shoenberg and opened a dry goods store in 1877.
-In 1887, he purchased another store in Denver, Colorado partnering with brothers-in-law Joseph and Louis Shoenberg (the Shoenbergs would later change their name to Beaumont).
+In 1887, he purchased another store in Denver, Colorado, partnering with brothers-in-law Joseph and Louis Shoenberg (the Shoenbergs would later change their name to Beaumont).
 In 1888, he sold the Leadville store to Meyers Harris.
-In 1892, he expanded out of Colorado and purchased "The Famous Clothing Store" in St. Louis, Missouri and in 1898, he purchased another store in Cleveland, Ohio which he renamed the "May Company."
+In 1892, he expanded out of Colorado and purchased "The Famous Clothing Store" in St. Louis, Missouri, and in 1898, he purchased another store in Cleveland, Ohio, which he renamed the "May Company."
 In 1905, he moved the business headquarters to St. Louis.
 In 1910, the business was incorporated as "The May Department Stores Company" and began trading on the New York Stock Exchange in 1911.
 Also in 1911, he bought the William Bar Dry Goods Company in St. Louis and merged it with The Famous Clothing Store renaming the new entity, Famous-Barr.
-He continued to expand purchasing the M. O’Neil Department Store in Akron, Ohio in 1912 and A. Hamburger & Sons in Los Angeles in 1923.
+He continued to expand, purchasing the M. O’Neil Department Store in Akron, Ohio, in 1912 and A. Hamburger & Sons in Los Angeles in 1923.